bioinfo-ut/GeneToCN/README.md

 ```

 ## Cite
-GeneToCN method as well as the results of the validation are described in the preprint.
+GeneToCN method as well as the results of the validation are described in the paper.

 Pajuste, FD., Remm, M. GeneToCN: an alignment-free method for gene copy number estimation directly from next-generation sequencing reads. _Sci Rep_ **13**, 17765 (2023). https://doi.org/10.1038/s41598-023-44636-z